If you’ve dreamed of staying in a wonderfully restored, traditional house in a real Cretan village - you have found it.

 - Come prepared for a friendly, relaxed service ethic and spotty knowledge of English in this rustic location, but be assured you’ll enjoy the atmosphere, the views, and very good food.

-- We highly suggest renting a 4x4 car in order to explore this amazing region.
+- We highly suggest renting a 4x4 car to explore this amazing region.
 If you have an off-road vehicle, you can enjoy the extensive network of mountain roads in unblemished areas of spare natural beauty around Kofinas Mountain, once sacred to the Minoans.

 - The properties are of a very high standard with enough equipment to make light meals, not fully self-catering for major cooking.